owainkenwayucl/fortlife/README.md

 There is a special Linux version if your font has braille characters, which can be run by running `life.braille`.

-On Linux, the program clears the screen between iterations using ANSI control codes.
-This is yet to be implemented on the DOS version.

 ## Running